 When people live with chronic stress, it can come from a number of different sources.
 It can be work, substance use, mental health disorders, or having a child that is leading to you feeling overwhelmed.
 Since every client is different, a stress management program provides detailed assessments and individualized treatment plans to help each person achieve recovery.

 For some, this means conventional treatments, such as medication and talk therapy.
-Other people may benefit from innovative treatments, such as deep transcranial magnetic stimulation or hyperbaric oxygen therapy.
+Other people may benefit from innovative treatments like deep transcranial magnetic stimulation or hyperbaric oxygen therapy.
 Finding what works for you is part of the process of overcoming stress and building a system of healthy coping mechanisms that will prevent you from becoming overwhelmed by stress in the future.

 Lifestyle Changes